jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

 ![image](https://user-images.githubusercontent.com/79006977/129343837-f02ac83c-94d7-4a15-b73d-ec55fa9ad59f.png)
 (https://towardsdatascience.com/introduction-to-neural-style-transfer-with-tensorflow-99915a5d624a)

 In classic NST, the Gram Matrix of the feature maps for the images represents the style of the image.
-It is implemented by matrix multiplation of a feature map with its height and width flattened, with the shape of (n_C, n_H x n_W), and its transpose.
+It is implemented by matrix multiplation of a feature map with its height and width flattened (shape of (n_C, n_H x n_W)), and its transpose.

-The intuition of retrieving the gram matrix from the Vision Transformer encodings was based on how the centre-cropped 224x224 input images were tokenized into 16x16 image patches (which are flattened), with a default embedding dimension of 768.
+The intuition of retrieving the gram matrix from the Vision Transformer encodings was based on how the centre-cropped 224x224 input images were tokenized into 16x16 image patches (which are flattened), with an embedding dimension of 768.

 A 2D Conv net with a Kernel size of 16, Stride of 16, input channel of 3 and output channel of 768 was used in Vision Transformer for the aforementioned tokenization.
 Height and width dimensions are then flattened.
 The result is a set of 'feature maps' with the shape (1 , 196, 768).
-A class token is concatenated with the 'feature map', and the final shape of the encodings is (1, 197, 768).
-Subsequent transformer blocks' encodings share the same shape as the Multi-Head Attention mechanism can be intuited to be making the tokens be more expressive.
+A class token is concatenated with this 'feature map', and the final shape of the transformer input tokens is (1, 197, 768).
+Subsequent transformer blocks' encodings share the same shape as the Multi-Head Attention mechanism can be intuited to be making the tokens more expressive.

-Hence, the 768 embedding dimension of the encodings can be interpreted as the number of 'channels' of the 'feature maps', and the 197 dimension is the flattened  n_H x n_W dimensions.
-The gram matrix was thus obtained by manipulating the encodings to a shape of (768,196), and matrix mutlplying it with its transpose.
+Hence, the 768 embedding dimension of the encodings can be interpreted as the number of 'channels' of the 'feature maps', and the 197 dimension is simply the flattened  n_H x n_W dimensions plus a positional encoding.
+The gram matrix was thus obtained by manipulating the encodings to a shape of (embed_dim, H * W) i.e. (768, 197), and matrix mutlplying it with its transpose.